Vlorenzolana/TxQApp/README.md

 ---

-Developed with ❤️ by [Vanessa Lorenzo]rsión, al tocar la pantalla se genera un fragmento aleatorio del sonido y se envía el offset exacto al otro dispositivo.
-El receptor escoge otro fragmento distinto automáticamente, garantizando variedad sonora en cada diálogo.
+Developed with ❤️ by vlorenzolana & BCastro